 Even with concerns that the acid in the vinegar is probably not the best for your teeth, it’s not any worse than soda pop or Crystal Lite, and has a lot less sugar, too.
 If you’re concerned about the effects of vinegar on your teeth, just rinse your mouth out with water.

 On the whole, I found the fruit shrub drinks from the original recipe to be a little too vinegary for my taste.
 As an intellectual exercise, I made another version of the cherry shrub, this time using more fruit and less vinegar.
 The resulting drink was much better received by all parties, and I liked it better myself.

 I call it the “Crystal Lite” version, because the smaller amount of vinegar adds just enough tartness to bring out the sweetness of the fruit, but not enough to make you question why you thought drinking vinegar was a good idea in the first place.

 It probably is some kind of testament to our sugar-obsessed society that my kids liked this version so much better.
 Perhaps it isn’t very traditional, but I can’t seem to feel bad about it.

 Cherry Shrub, Crystal Lite Version

 1 cup granulated sugar

 Lime wedges and/ or mint sprigs, for garnish (optional)

 Use the same instructions as above.
 This version of the shrub is much more reminiscent of a regular soft drink, particularly when served with club soda.
 However, it has much, much less sugar than traditional soda pop, and uses no artificial colors or flavors.

-If you’ve ever tried making a shrub syrup, what kind have you tried?
+If you’ve ever tried making a fruit shrub syrup, what kind have you tried?